 In June 2014, a new Bus Rapid Transit (BRT) service, called Rapid, began service along the I-15 corridor.
 This high-frequency bus service offers increased reliability and customer convenience, similar to the services of a light rail system.
 Rapid features include transit signal priority, digital displays announcing next vehicle arrival times, modern bus shelters, and fewer stops.
 Other planned transit improvements will support Rapid services, connecting residential areas to major employment centers and creating a vast network of quick and efficient public transit throughout the region.

-In addition to providing faster service and increased routes, future BRT service will also offer 27 new buses with improvements designed to make the ride more comfortable, accessible and convenient for passengers.
-BRT buses will be designed to streamline and speed up the boarding process by featuring multiple doors, low-floor designs and fareboxes that accept Compass Cards.
-Additional design features, such as comfortable seating and larger windows, will improve ride quality and video monitors will provide announcements on station stops and other transit information.
+In addition to providing faster service and increased routes, the I-15 Rapid service includes 29 new buses with improvements designed to make the ride more comfortable, accessible, and convenient for passengers.
+Rapid buses are designed to streamline and accelerate the boarding process by featuring multiple doors, low-floor designs, and fare boxes that accept Compass Cards.
+Additional design features, such as comfortable seating and larger windows, improve ride quality.
+Automated systems provide announcements of station stops and other transit information.

 Jennifer Williamson, Senior Transportation Planner

 For media inquiries, please contact David Hicks at (619) 699-6939 or email@example.com.